sshoogr/sshoogr/README.md

 You can also copy multiple sources into multiple targets:

     scp {
       from {
         localDir "$buildDir/doc"
         localFile "$buildDir/readme.txt"
         localFile "$buildDir/license/license.txt"
       }
       into {
         remoteDir '/var/server/application'
         remoteDir '/repo/company/application'
       }
     }

-During upload/download operation target local and remote directories will be created automatically.
+During any upload/download operation, local and remote directories will be created automatically.

 ### Tunneling

-If inside your build script you need to get access to a remote server that is not visible directly from the local machine, then you can create a tunnel to that server by using `tunnel` method:
+If inside your build script you need to get access to a remote server that is not visible directly from the local machine, then you can create a tunnel to that server by using the `tunnel` method:

     tunnel('1.2.3.4', 8080) { int localPort ->
       ...
     }

-All code executed within the closure passed to the tunnel method will have access to server tunnel running on `localhost` and randomly selected `localPort`, which is passed as a parameter to the closure.
+All code executed within the closure passed to the tunnel method will have access to a server tunnel running on `localhost` and randomly selected `localPort`, which is passed as a parameter to the closure.
 Inside that tunnel code you can, for example, deploy a web application or send some **HTTP** command to remote server:

     tunnel('1.2.3.4', 8080) { int localPort ->